jstrait/beats/README.markdown

 BEATS
 -----

-BEATS is a drum machine written in pure Ruby.
-Feed it a song notated in YAML, and it will produce a precision-milled Wave file of impeccable timing and feel.
+BEATS is a command-line drum machine written in pure Ruby.
+Feed it a song notated in YAML, and it will produce a precision-milled *.wav file of impeccable timing and feel.
 Here's an example song:

     Song:
       Tempo: 120